volta-cli/volta/ROADMAP.md

   - publish to GitHub release
 - travis tests
 - travis deploy script
+- windows UX:
   - try to get zip-rs to land https://github.com/mvdnes/zip-rs/pull/37
+  - or maybe just show a spinner while downloading the zip
 - proper behavior for executable-not-found
+- diagnostics (look for other node installs that could be conflicting)
+- proper grammar for node version specifiers
+- add npx to the set of {bin,script}stubs